 On a budget?

-If you want to take it to the next level you will need an external flashgun.
-I used two flashguns on my photo shoot however you can make do with just one.
-If you’re worried about cost, some flashguns can be expensive but not all of them are!
-My Nissin Di700A was purchased second hand for under £80, (brand new they cost around £200 including the trigger).
-Alternatively look at any flashgun/s that are budget.
-You don’t need anything that performs fancy tricks – just a flashlight that you can fire in the manual mode is enough.
+For the next level quality you will need an external flashgun.
+I used two on my photo shoot, though one will do.
+Flashguns can be expensive, but needn’t be – my Nissin Di700A was purchased second hand for under £80 ($100) – brand new they cost around £200 ($250), including the trigger.
+Alternatively look at any budget flashgun/s.
+It doesn’t need to perform fancy tricks – as long as it can be fired in the manual mode.

 The right lens

-When it comes to photographing small objects it’s best to use a macro lens with a reproduction ratio of 1:1.
+It’s best to photograph small objects using a macro lens with a reproduction ratio of 1:1.
 That way you can capture the fine detail and get in close.
-We took all of our images using an affordable Tokina Macro 100mm f/2.8, however if this type of lens is out of your budget (look around the second hand market too) then an extension tube with a standard lens is another viable option.
+We took all of our images using an affordable Tokina Macro 100mm f/2.8.
+However, if this type of lens is out of your budget (look around the second hand market too) then an extension tube with a standard lens is a viable option.
 Extension tubes work by being mounted between the camera body and lens to create more distance between the lens and image sensor.
 By increasing the distance your lens is forced to focus closer than it normally would be able to.
-Extension tubes can be bought for as little as £20 and go up to a couple of hundred quid depending on the quality.
-If you’re on a real budget you can make your own at home.
+Extension tubes can be bought for as little as £20 and go up to around £200, depending on quality.
+If this beyond your means, make your own at home.
 See our DIY hack for more information.

 Shooting jewellery tips